 Working in partnership with state and federal agencies including the National Park Service, US Forest Service, Bureau of Land Management, Americorps, and others, the Veterans Fire Corps AmeriCorps was established in 2009, recruiting recent-era veterans for wildland firefighting opportunities.

-Sean is a grateful two term Veteran Fire Corps alumnus, former US Army Engineer, and dedicated advocate for national service, the veteran community, prudent bottom-up refinement, the feel wheel, and the stoic middle way.
+Sean was a grateful two term Veteran Fire Corps alumnus, former US Army Engineer, and dedicated advocate for national service, the veteran community, prudent bottom-up refinement, the feel wheel, and the stoic middle way.